FAQs: Michigan’s No Fault Auto Insurance Changes

 So, when an accident occurs, a Michigan driver receives unlimited, lifetime medical benefits as part of the no-fault law – it's seamless to the injured.
 The MCCA reimburses insurers when a claim surpasses $580,000.

-If I Reach my Limit of Insurance Under the Personal Injury Protection (PIP) a Bodily Injury Liability (BI), Where Does Any Other Money Come From?
+If I Reach My Limit of Insurance Under the Personal Injury Protection (PIP) a Bodily Injury Liability (BI), Where Does Any Other Money Come From?

 Would an Umbrella Policy Help Protect Me with the Michigan No-Fault Auto Insurance Changes?